MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 #### Resolution

-If you are using MAK activation, install a MAK product key,
+If you are using MAK activation, install a MAK product key.

-If you are using KMS activation, check the pid.txt file (located on the installation media in the \sources folder) for a KMS Setup key.
+If you are using KMS activation, check the Pid.txt file (located on the installation media in the \sources folder) for a KMS Setup key.
 Install the key.

 ### 0xC004F02C The Software Protection Service reported that the format for the offline activation data is incorrect